4 minute read

 This will first build the needed images, deploy 2 machine pods using the gardener-extension-provider-local-node

-image, and install the gardenadm
+image, install the gardenadm

 Afterward, you can use kubectl exec